 Which California Tribes Support Prop 26?

-According to the No on 27 ad, the following 58 tribes (as well as the California Nations Indian Gaming Association and the Tribal Alliance of Sovereign Indian Nations) publicly support Prop 26.
+The following 58 tribes (as well as the California Nations Indian Gaming Association and the Tribal Alliance of Sovereign Indian Nations) publicly support Prop 26.

 - Agua Caliente Band of Cahuilla Indians